 After many hours of conversations, we feel strongly that we can have the greatest impact on the community by providing grants rather than loans to the business that we fund.
 Success will be determined by business growth, job creation, and positive impact on the community.
 By doing this, we are reducing the transportation barrier, that prevents those who live in a community of high concentrated poverty from being able to get to good paying jobs, we can increase the wealth of the residents that already live in the community, thus having the potential to transform an entire area.

-After extensive outreach to Black business owners in Kansas City to assess the current needs of the community, the following goals have been set for FY21-20 (May-April):
+After extensive outreach to Black business owners in Kansas City to assess the current needs of the community, the following program has been created:

-Our hope is that we will eventually be able to create 100-200 new jobs in low income communities each year through direct job creation (initial grant funding) and indirect job creation (being a cataylyst for business growth).
-Over the next 5 years we want to see a steady decline in the poverty rate of the Urban Core and work to fund the development of a Black-owned grocery store, gas station and department store.
+Our hope is that we will eventually be able to create 100-200 new jobs in low income communities each year through direct job creation (initial grant funding) and indirect job creation (being a catalyst for business growth).
+Over the next 5 years we want to see a steady decline in the poverty rate of the Urban Core and work to fund the development of a Black owned grocery store in an food desert.

 How We Determine What Black-Owned Businesses To Fund

-We will fund Black-owned business all throughout the Greater Kansas City area, but will be primarily focusing on the zip codes of Kansas City, MO that contain the highest concentrations of Black people living in poverty.
+We will primarily focus on the zip codes of Kansas City, MO that contain the highest concentrations of Black people living in poverty.
 This area is bordered by Ninth Street on the north, Bannister Road on the south, Troost Avenue on the west and Hardesty Drive on the east.
 This area is generally referred to as the Urban Core of the city.

 Tier 1 businesses have been identified as businesses that provide an essential good, such as food, clothing, and gas.
 Examples of these are grocery stores, convenient stores, gas stations, and clothing stores.